 AY 2016-2017: SAHE 5570 target met.
 100% of candidates achieved 80% or higher.
 AY 2017-2018: SAHE 5570 target met.
 100% of candidates achieved 80% or higher.
+AY 2018-2019: SAHE 5570 target met.
+100% of candidates achieved 80% or higher.
+Analysis:

-In AY 2016-2017, the target of 100% of candidates achieving 80% or higher on the assessment of the internship was met.
-Candidates demonstrated the ability to recognize his/her own limitations seeking supervision when appropriate as a Student Affairs professional through understanding and use of the ACPA/NASPA Professional Competency Areas for Student Affairs Educators in the internship setting.
+In 2017-2018 the target was met.
+Based on the analysis of the 2017-2018 results in 2018-2019 the following changes of revision to the assessment to align with the revised ACPA/NASPA Professional Competency Areas for Student Affairs Educators were made to drive improvement.
+Having implemented the plan of action to ensure the competencies were aligned and accurately assessed candidates' ability to assess the strengths and deficiencies of the internship site and plan for improvements, the AY 2018-2019 target was met as 100% candidates achieved 80% or higher indicating the analysis reflects that candidates demonstrated professional practice through the ability to recognize their own limitations seeking supervision when appropriate as a student affairs professional through understanding and use of the ACPA/NASPA Professional Competency Areas for Student Affairs Educators in the internship setting.
 Candidates further demonstrated making responsible decisions and problem-solving, using data to inform actions, when assessing the strengths and deficiencies of the internship site according to the Council for Advancement of Standards in Higher Education (CAS).
-The plan of action was to ensure the assessment of the internship was aligned with the revised ACPA/NASPA Professional Competency Areas for Student Affairs Educators and further iteration of data to determine changes to goals.
-Interns demonstrated professional practice indicating that the plan of action for implementation of revisions based on the revised ACPA/NASPA Professional Competency Areas for Student Affairs Educators was successful.
-The candidates were able to apply knowledge of content to professional practice in showing competencies in personal and ethical behaviors in student affairs (PEF); demonstrating competencies informed by an understanding of the values, philosophy, and history of student affairs and higher education (VPH); assessment, evaluation, and research competencies in student affairs and higher education (AER); law, policy, and governance competencies in student affairs and higher education (LPG); competencies of organization and management of human resources in student affairs (OHR); leadership competencies in student affairs (LEAD);

-incorporating social justice and inclusion in the practice of student affairs (SJI), applying student development and learning theory to practice in higher education (SLD); competencies in technology use for the advancement of student learning and development in higher education (TECH); and competencies in advising and supporting strategies in student affairs and higher education (A/S).
-Having implemented the plan of action to ensure the competencies were aligned and accurately assessed, the AY 2017-2018 target was met as 100% candidates achieved 80% or higher indicating the analysis reflects that candidates are able to demonstrate the ability to recognize own limitations as a Student Affairs professional seeking supervision when appropriate and using data to inform professional practice.
-Specific improvement was indicated in the candidates' ability to assess internship site strengths and deficiencies.
+The candidates were able to apply knowledge of content to professional practice in showing competencies in personal and ethical behaviors in student affairs (PEF); demonstrating competencies informed by an understanding of the values, philosophy, and history of student affairs and higher education (VPH); assessment, evaluation, and research competencies in student affairs and higher education (AER); law, policy, and governance competencies in student affairs and higher education (LPG); competencies of organization and management of human resources in student affairs (OHR); leadership competencies in student affairs (LEAD); incorporating social justice and inclusion in the practice of student affairs (SJI), applying student development and learning theory to practice in higher education (SLD); competencies in technology use for the advancement of student learning and development in higher education (TECH); and competencies in advising and supporting strategies in student affairs and higher education (A/S).

-Implementing the plan of action from AY 2016-2017 provides evidence of improvement based on the analysis of the AY 2017-2018 results.
-Implementing revisions in the assessment to align with the revised ACPA/NASPA Professional Competency Areas for Student Affairs Educators indicated that candidates demonstrated the ability to recognize his/her own limitations seeking supervision when appropriate as a Student Affairs professional through understanding and use of the ACPA/NASPA Professional Competency Areas for Student Affairs Educators in the internship setting.
-Candidates further demonstrated making responsible decisions and problem-solving, using data to inform actions, when assessing the strengths and deficiencies of the internship site according to the Council for Advancement of Standards in Higher Education (CAS).
-In further iteration of data specific improvement was indicated in the candidates' ability to assess internship site strengths and deficiencies.
-Based on the analysis and evidence of candidate learning reflected in this year's results, the faculty will build upon the candidates learning experience by incorporating an additional requirement to identify possible plans for improvement in the internship site in the paper submitted assessing the internship.
+Based on the analysis of the results in 2018-2019, in 2019-2020 action will be taken to strengthen candidates' experiences in the internship by using data to inform practice.
+After implementing revisions in the assessment to align with the revised ACPA/NASPA Professional Competency Areas for Student Affairs Educators, data indicate that candidates demonstrated the ability to recognize his/her own limitations seeking supervision when appropriate as a Student Affairs professional through understanding and use of the ACPA/NASPA Professional Competency Areas for Student Affairs Educators in the internship setting.
+Candidates further demonstrated making responsible decisions and problem-solving when assessing the internship site according to the Council for Advancement of Standards in Higher Education (CAS).
+In further iteration of data, candidates need to improve in using data to inform decisions and recommend specific plans for improvement.